Essay

 Transformer decode already has the kind of shape that a trace-based proof system likes: repeated local work, carried context, and clear boundaries between one step and the next.

-The key point is that the shape is the same: one ordered step after another, with each step beginning where the previous step ended.
+The names differ, but the shape is the same: ordered steps, with each step beginning where the previous step ended.

 Transformer and STARK execution shapes A simple static diagram explaining one part of the transformer to STARK execution-record bridge.
 The bridge The repeated decode loop can be written down as repeated trace rows. decode step trace row five decode steps five trace rows same order, different notation step 0 The -> cat row 0 state 0 -> state 1 step 1 The cat -> sat row 1 state 1 -> state 2 step 2 The cat sat -> on row 2 state 2 -> state 3 step 3 The cat sat on -> the row 3 state 3 -> state 4 step 4 The cat sat on the -> mat row 4 state 4 -> state 5 write as write as write as write as write as